-The Cleveland Browns finished third in the AFC North standings.
+The Cleveland Browns finished third in the AFC North and sixth in the AFC.

 How many games did the Cleveland Browns win?

-The Cleveland Browns won six games in the 2019 NFL season.
+The Cleveland Browns won 11 games in the 2020 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: